wp-plugins/wp-dashboard-notes/readme.txt

 = Can I change the colors =

 You could change the colors by overriding the style from another stylesheet.
 If you need help with this, ask in the support forums.

-= What does ‚visibility: Everyone mean’? =

-With WP Dashboard Notes you have two options, a note just for yourself or for everyone.
-Everyone means here, everyone who has access to the WordPress dashboard will see the note.

-= How can I change the note type (from/to list/regular note)? =

-When hovering over the note you’ll se a black bar appearing at the bottom of that note.
-The third icon in that bar will switch note types.

 == Installation ==